dzuokumor/group-22-formative-3/README.md

 I used SciPy’s minimize() function with BFGS method and a custom callback to track and print updates during optimization.

 ## 2. Mariam Issah
+ I implemented and explained the Exponential Distribution in Python using the scenario David gave in the group discussion.

 ### Exponential Distribution

 ## Real World Example
-We were given four major tasks to complete, and as a group, we shared these tasks among ourselves, tackling one question at a time.
-Before starting any coding or calculations, we all took the time to understand what each part of the assignment was about.
-Since every group member works at a different pace, the time it takes each person to finish their part varies.
+In this assignment, we are given four questions, and my group has to tackle one question at a time to make sure that everyone understands what we are doing.
+Suppose each group member takes on average 2 hours to fully understand and complete their assigned question.
+The time taken to understand a question varies, but follows a random and independent pattern.
+ What is the probability that a group member completes a question in 1 hour or less?

-We assumed that, on average, a member takes 30 minutes (0.5 hours) to complete a question.
+We assumed that, on average, a member takes 60 minutes (1 hours) to complete a question.
 This gives a rate λ = 2 per hour.
 We implemented the PDF and CDF formulas manually and visualized them using Matplotlib.

 PDF (
 𝑓